 Thanks to the generous donation of Kenneth and Ann Bialkin, the Teddy Kollek Digital Archive, available online and at the Kenneth and Ann Bialkin Visitor’s Center in Teddy Park located in Mitchell Park and Gardens, will offer a glimpse into the life and times of Teddy Kollek.

 Click here for a virtual tour of Teddy Park and the Visitor’s Center.

-To watch a 3D film on Teddy’s life, click here.
+To watch a short clip about Teddy’s life, click here.